CYBERSECURITY PROGRAM DEVELOPMENT

 NEXTGEN VIRTUAL CISO

 Your organization is unique.
 But all too often, cost concerns force mid-market companies to settle for cookie cutter solutions.
-Silent Sector provides vendor-agnostic and technology-neutral cybersecurity assessments, guidance, managed cybersecurity services, and program implementation to keep your company compliant and ahead of the threats.
-Our solutions are designed for mid-market and emerging companies in industries including healthcare, financial services, technology, education, and defense.
+Silent Sector provides unbiased vendor and technology-neutral cybersecurity assessments, guidance, managed cybersecurity services, and program implementation to keep your company compliant and ahead of the threats.
+We design solutions for mid-market and emerging companies in the healthcare, financial services, technology, education, manufacturing, and defense industries.

 Silent Sector's unique Expertise Impact Model™ streamlines cost and response time by putting you in direct contact with the experts you need.
 Using an asymmetrical warfare approach based on US Army Special Forces experience, our Expertise Impact Model maximizes capabilities of your internal and external resources.
-This force multiplication methodology also focuses on getting the most value out of the software and hardware you already have.
-It’s how Silent Sector delivers the high level of proficiency typically only available to large enterprises, right-sized for the budgets of mid-market organizations who need it most.
+This force multiplication methodology also focuses on getting the most value from your existing software and hardware.
+It’s how Silent Sector delivers the high level of proficiency typically only available to large enterprises, right-sized for the budgets of mid-market and emerging organizations who need it most.

 Silent Sector protects clients across industries with stringent cybersecurity and compliance requirements.
 As a cybersecurity services company, our team provides cybersecurity program development, vCISO consulting, risk assessments, and penetration testing services to software companies, healthcare, financial services, manufacturing, defense contractors, educational institutions, and other organizations requiring resilient and compliant cyber risk management programs.